 At work, you may be micromanaged or people may be squeezing more and more of you, but unless you believe in that job and the leadership, and unless you believe that this job is worthy of you because it pays the bills and teaches you the right type of skills, it is really hard to be disciplined.

 The more you are micromanaged, the more demotivated you become.
-Unless you do something internally to be motivated or change something entirely, this cycle is not going to be broken easily.
+This cycle will not be broken easily unless you do something internally to be motivated or change something entirely.

 Just think of all the great leaders like Steve Jobs and all the great speeches like the “I Have A Dream.”
 They talk about being laser-focused on core values, beliefs, the bigger picture, and the skills you want to develop or the person you want to be.
 All of these aspirations are about:

 - “I want to become a better person full-time and long term.”

 - “This is going to develop me further.”

 - “This is the person I want to look up into the mirror with.”